-Those coming down from Canberra to run the Nulla Nullas became aware of more general community needs.
+Shortly after the picnic, Harvey Cohen with a carload of other ANUJSS came to Wallaga Lake and discussed with the kids the idea of a club.
+The kids were asked to think up a name before we left.
+And as ever we organised games and all had fun. | Another view from Black Mountain the five Wallaga Lake kids saw of a snowy Canberra. | Those coming down from Canberra to run the Nulla Nullas became aware of more general community needs.
 In January 1966 an appeal was made in the local Canberra newspaper for sewing machines for the women of Wallaga Lake; about twenty were donated carried by ANUJSS to Wallaga Lake. with 4 taken to an Aboriginal Reserve near Yass.
-Over subsequent years these served as basis for craft, until ultimately replaced by overlockers. | Shortly after the picnic, Harvey Cohen with a carload of other ANUJSS came to Wallaga Lake and discussed with the kids the idea of a club.
-The kids were asked to think up a name before we left.
-And as ever we organised games and all had fun. | Nulla Nulla Club members, plus some younger children. |
+Over subsequent years these served as basis for craft, until ultimately replaced by overlockers. |

-Recently established Umbarra Centre at Wallaga Lake offers (quote) activities [that] include boomerang and spear throwing, ochre painting, shelter building, Dreamtime stories, open fire cooking of bush tucker.
+Nulla Nulla Club members, a mother, and three ANUJSS members, outside meeting hall at Wallaga Lake. | Recently established Umbarra Centre at Wallaga Lake offers (quote) activities [that] include boomerang and spear throwing, ochre painting, shelter building, Dreamtime stories, open fire cooking of bush tucker.
 Purchase locally made artefacts, paintings, didgeridoos and other arts and crafts.
-Umbarra also provides tours to significant local Koori sites.(unquote) Manager is Lorraine (nee Kelly) Maylor. |
+Umbarra also provides tours to significant local Koori sites.(unquote) Manager is Lorraine (nee Kelly) Maylor. | Nulla Nulla Club -- sometimes younger kids involved. |

 |